ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 --------------------------------------

 You need to ensure that your geofence is enabled before takeoff.
-This can either be done as part if your preflight checklist, or you could set it a FENCE_CHANNEL and enable it from within your transmitter, ensuring that if your transmitter is out of range that the fence remains enabled.
+This can either be done as part of your preflight checklist, or you could set a FENCE_CHANNEL and enable it from within your transmitter.
+This ensures that if your transmitter is out of range that the fence remains enabled.

 Settings for Outback Challenge 2014